 Public School Y adopted a written plan by December 31, 2009.
-At the end of 2015, the plan has 300 participants.
-In 2015, Y’s 403(b) administrator realized that it had made participant loans and hardship distributions during the year even though loans and hardship distributions weren't included in Y’s written 403(b) plan.
+The plan has 300 participants.
+The total current value of annuity contracts, and or, custodial accounts associated with the plan is over ten million dollars.
+In 2018, Y’s 403(b) administrator realized that it had made participant loans and hardship distributions during the year even though loans and hardship distributions weren't included in Y’s written 403(b) plan.

 Correction programs available: